Salt Water Salt Water — How Salt Water Pools Stay Clean: Complete Chlorination Guide

 pH and Total Alkalinity Management

 Salt water generators naturally raise pH during operation, so you'll need to lower it regularly.
-Maintain pH between 7.4-7.6 for optimal chlorine effectiveness and swimmer comfort.
+Maintain pH between 7.4-7.6 for swimmer comfort and balanced water.

-Keep Total Alkalinity (TA) between 60-80 ppm for salt water pools - lower than traditional pools because the generator tends to raise both pH and TA.
+Keep Total Alkalinity (TATotal Alkalinity — The buffer that keeps your pH from bouncing around.
+Get this in range and pH gets a lot easier to manage. learn more →) between 60-80 ppm for salt water pools - lower than traditional pools because the generator tends to raise both pH and TA.
 Add muriatic acid when pH exceeds 7.6, typically every 1-2 weeks during peak season.

 Calcium Hardness and Salt Levels

-Salt levels should stay between 3,000-3,400 ppm for most generators.
+Salt levels should stay between 2,700-3,400 ppm for most generators, but confirm your cell's ideal target in its manual - Pentair IntelliChlor cells, for example, run closer to ~3,200-3,600 ppm.
 Test monthly and add pool-grade salt as needed - typically 25-50 lbs per season for average residential pools.

 Filtration and Circulation Requirements